yluan-seu/SV2A_propagation/README.md

 Set the path to the Python interpreter under the virtual environment or Conda environment with reticulate package.
 Install "netneurotools" and "neuromaps" toolboxes by "reticulate::py_install" function if necessary.
 Store "simulation_rmd/schaefer200x7CommunityAffiliation_corrected.txt" under specific folder and load it.
-Expected run time is about 30 minutes on MacOS Ventura 13.5

-An example output in html format is shown in the file "SV2A_propagation_simulation_example_output.html"